Proskauer Rose: Revenue and profitability

 In February 2012, Proskauer increased its gross revenue by 6.4 percent to $686 million and its average profits per partner 9 percent to $1.7 million, according to The American Lawyer's reporting.
 In 2013, Proskauer again increased its revenue by more than 7%, to over $700 million.
 These figures place Proskauer as one of the fastest growing law firms in the United States.
 The firm's robust financial performance came amid a busy year for office moves.
 The most significant shuffle saw Proskauer move its New York headquarters to 11 Times Square in January, 2011.
-With more than 400,000 square feet of space spread across 14 floors, the firm is the new building's anchor tenant—with its name splashed across the facade in a 40-foot-by-10-foot backlit sign.
 Proskauer saw gross revenue of $1.23 billion in 2023, up from $990 million in 2020.

 Pro bono

 In 2012, Proskauer argued before the U.S. Supreme Court in a ruling that the Fair Sentencing Act of 2010 (FSA), which reduced the disparity in federal sentencing between crack and powder cocaine offenses, applies to defendants who were sentenced after its passage even though their offenses pre-dated the law.
 The firm is also noted for hosting an Election Protection call center during every election cycle since the 2012 Presidential election.

-In 2010, Proskauer received the Law Firm Pro Bono Award at the William O. Douglas Award Dinner in Los Angeles, sponsored by Public Counsel, the United States' largest pro bono public interest law firm.
+In 2010, Proskauer received the Law Firm Pro Bono Award at the William O. Douglas Award Dinner.

-In 2019, Proskauer was named to The National Law Journal's "Pro Bono Hot List".